-For over two decades, she has offered customized programs that enrich lives and inspire stewardship.
+For over two decades, she has offered programs that enrich lives, engage communities and inspire stewardship.
 Both entertaining and educational, her work evokes a sense of place and belonging that is deeply needed in our world today.

 She specializes in working with parks, conservation organizations, educators, and others whose work involves connecting people and place.
 Attendees leave inspired and recharged.
 They take away energy, fresh ideas and tools for how to use their heartfelt passion to make a difference in the world.

 Erica has offered her innovative "Soulful Sense-of-Place" programs across the country, from Yosemite National Park to Walden Pond.
 In addition to public programs, her experience includes professional development trainings for national and state parks, as well as keynotes for events from the American Horticultural Youth and Garden Symposium to the National Association for Interpretation.

 Her work connecting people and place has been feature in Orion,Yes! and Yankee magazines.
 With six CD's to her credit, her music has charted in the top-ten on Billboard's "Gavin Americana" chart and she has been a featured interview on NPR's "All Things Considered."
 Her most recent CD, "Good Summer Rain" was sponsored in part by the Trust for Public Land, a national land conservation organization.

 Through her work she helps people remember what they value, so they can enjoy places more today, and take better care of places for the future.

 Erica's music is described as “cinematic” and “poetic.”
 She has released six albums that take listeners on journeys though the American landscape and the lives lived there.
 Her music has charted in the top-ten on Billboard's Gavin Americana Chart and has been featured on syndicated radio programs such as "All Things Considered" and "Voice of America.